Universal & Electronic Waste - Recology San Francisco

 Fluorescents Drop off Locations Throughout San Francisco

-Fluorescent lamps from residents may be dropped off at neighborhood drop-of sites established by the City.
+Fluorescent lamps from residents may be dropped off at neighborhood drop-off sites established by the City.
 All of these sites only accept fluorescent tubes and compact “curly cue” fluorescent bulbs.
-For a list of sites, visit recyclewhere.org.
+For a list of sites, visit RecycleWhere.org.